dmyersturnbull/dmyersturnbull.github.io/contents/convention/documentation.md

     These symbols are easily recognized as indicating footnotes, whereas superscript numbers could be confused with reference numbers or even exponents in some places.
     They are more accessible than superscript symbols for people who are vision-impaired.
+    The asterisk is excluded because it has other common meanings (such as multiplication), and because it is inconvenient to use in Markdown.
-    (The pilcrow is excluded because it is too thick/prominent.)
+    The pilcrow is excluded because it is too thick/prominent.

 Unless the Markdown flavor handles footnotes in another way, follow this format: